nfsiddiqui/nfsiddiqui.github.io/_posts/2018-01-16-how-to-get-to-know-someone.markdown

 ---
 layout: post
-title:  "How to Get to Know Someone"
+title:  "How to get to know someone"
 date:   2018-01-06 14:50:04 -0700
 categories: people
 ---